harmonydata/harmonydata.github.io/content/en/_index.md

   heading: "Harmonise questionnaire items with **Harmony**."
   subheading: Harmony is a tool for retrospective harmonisation of questionnaire items.
   copy: |-
-    Do you need to compare questionnaire data across studies?
+    Do you need to compare questionnaire items across studies?
 Do you want to find the best match for a set of items?
 Are there are different versions of the same questionnaire floating around and you want to make sure how compatible they are?
-Are the questionnaires written in different languages that you would like to compare?
+Are the questionnaires [written in different languages](/harmony-supports-over-8-languages/) that you would like to compare?

-    The Harmony project is a data harmonisation project that uses [Natural Language Processing](/guide-natural-language-processing-nlp/) to help researchers make better use of existing data from different studies by supporting them with the harmonisation of various measures and items used in different studies.
+    The Harmony project is a data harmonisation project that uses [Natural Language Processing](https://fastdatascience.com/guide-natural-language-processing-nlp/) to help researchers make better use of existing data from different studies by supporting them with the harmonisation of various measures and items used in different studies.
 Harmony is a collaboration project between [Ulster University](https://ulster.ac.uk/), [University College London](https://ucl.ac.uk/), the [Universidade Federal de Santa Maria](https://www.ufsm.br/), and [Fast Data Science](http://fastdatascience.com/).
+Harmony is funded by [Wellcome](https://wellcome.org/) as part of the [Wellcome Data Prize in Mental Health](https://wellcome.org/grant-funding/schemes/wellcome-mental-health-data-prize).

   buttons:
   - text: Try Harmony Now!